Stuck choosing between a Casper and Purple mattress? We can help you decide by ratings, features, pricing, and more.

 Learn more about mattress sizes.

-Take a look at how both the Casper and Purple mattresses performed in our testing and evaluations.
+Let’s look at how both mattresses performed in our lab testing and evaluations.

 |Motion Transfer Test||8||7.5|